endojs/Jessie/README.md

 native support for Realms, safety can only be shimmed at the price of a full parse.
 This is the current situation on some browsers.

-Beyond subsetting EcmaScript, the TinySES grammar also includes the infix bang `!` (eventually) operator from Dr.SES.
+Beyond subsetting EcmaScript, the Jessie grammar also includes the infix bang `!` (eventually) operator from Dr.SES.
 We hope infix bang `!` will become part of the standard EcmaScript grammar.
 But until then, infix bang `!` trivially transpiles into calls to the Dr.SES extended promise API.
 See [Distributed Electronic Rights in JavaScript](http://research.google.com/pubs/pub40673.html).

-We will add BigInt to TinySES, even though it will only be in EcmaScript well after ES2017.
+We will add BigInt to Jessie, even though it will only be in EcmaScript well after ES2017.

 ### Exceptions to the subsetting claims

 Freezing the primordials does more that just turn non-errors into errors.
 It also changes how reflection describes these properties and objects.
-Thus, SES and TinySES are technically not subsets of ES-strict for programs using reflection, since these differences are detectable by means other than errors.
+Thus, SES and Jessie are technically not subsets of ES-strict for programs using reflection, since these differences are detectable by means other than errors.